‘Why and how to set up a successful ecoacoustics study’

 The popularity of ecoacoustics as an innovative environmental discipline has enjoyed immense growth within the last five years, to a point where it is now becoming difficult to keep up with all the new research papers published.
 What soon becomes apparent, however, is a lack of consensus on which recording and analysis protocols to follow; partly a result of the differing requirements of each research project, but also an historical artefact of the tropical origins of much of this research.

-In this workshop, ecological consultant Dr Oliver Metcalf shares the results of Baker Consultants’ latest collaborative project that created guidelines for approaching ecoacoustic research, and share how these guidelines can be practically followed for successful project outcomes.
+In this workshop, researcher and ecological consultants Dr Oliver Metcalf and Gavin Ward share the results of a collaborative project in the ecoacoustics community, led by Manchester Metropolitan University and Baker Consultants, that created guidelines for approaching ecoacoustic research, and share how these guidelines can be practically followed for successful project outcomes.

 Baker Consultants is an AER Member and have made their guidelines freely available on AER: Good practice guidelines for long-term ecoacoustic monitoring in the UK